Submissions

 AUTHOR GUIDELINES

-PLEASE READ CAREFULLY!
-The journal accepts manuscripts that meet the JIP format and style as contained in the Journal Template.
-Manuscripts are accepted through the registration and submission process on the OJS (Open Journal System) platform.
-Any manuscript that is not in accordance with the scientific field will NOT be reviewed.
-Curriculum vitae should be emailed to: jm_platax@unsrat.ac.
+PLEASE READ CAREFULLY.
+Jurnal Ilmiah PLATAX (JIP) only accepts manuscripts that follow the JIP format and style as set out in the official Journal Template.
+Manuscripts are submitted through registration and the online submission process on the Open Journal System (OJS) platform.
+Any manuscript that falls outside the journal's scientific scope will not be reviewed.
+A curriculum vitae should be emailed to jm_platax@unsrat.ac.id.

 FORMAT

-2. All manuscripts should be typed on double sides of good quality A4 paper and be 1 spaced, except for indented direct quotations.
+2. Manuscripts should be typed on A4 paper of good quality, single-spaced, except for indented direct quotations.

-4. Margins (left, right, top and bottom) should be at least 1.27 cm, font Arial size 11, except the title.
-To assure blind review, authors should not identify themselves directly or indirectly in their paper.
+4. Margins (left, right, top, and bottom) should be at least 1.27 cm.
+Use Times New Roman font, size 11, except for the title.

 • Title page